3 Best Practices For The Ambitious Agile Delivery Lead

 I would like to take this opportunity to draw your attention to our free one-to-one meeting software, which has been specially developed for Agile Delivery Leads.
 Make your 1:1 meetings exciting, measure trends and most importantly, make progress in your employee development!

-Try out one of our templates, see below.
-The following template is a standard template for bi-weekly one-to-one meetings, for example.
-It also includes a measurable "mood check" at the end, which you can of course customize:
+Feel free to try out one of our templates, see below.
+The following template is a standard template for, for example, bi-weekly one-on-one meetings.
+It also includes a measurable “mood check” at the end, which you can of course customise:

 👋 Welcome & Icebreaker

-• How are you today, how has your week been so far?
+• How are you today, how was your week so far?

 • What went well?